semgrep/semgrep-docs/docs/semgrep-cloud-platform/semgrep-assistant-code.md

 ### Analyzing if a finding is a true or false positive

 Semgrep Assistant can analyze if your finding is a true or false positive.
 The accuracy of its recommendations is roughly 60% and varies based on the language and framework you are using.

-[Screenshot of assistant in github]
+This is its default use-case.

 ### Suggesting autofix code snippets to resolve the finding